utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/connecting-on-prem-git.md

 ## Connecting to a repository overview

 You can connect an API in Postman to your remote Git-based repository.
 This enables you to sync changes between the repository and Postman.
 You can connect to a [cloud-hosted repository](#connecting-to-a-cloud-hosted-repository) (GitHub, Bitbucket, GitLab SaaS, or Azure DevOps).
-If you are on an [Enterprise plan](https://www.postman.com/pricing), you can also connect to an [on-premises repository](#connecting-to-an-on-premises-repository) (GitHub Enterprise Server, GitLab Self-Managed, or Azure DevOps Server).
+If you are on a [Postman Enterprise Ultimate plan](https://www.postman.com/pricing), you can also connect to an [on-premises repository](#connecting-to-an-on-premises-repository) (GitHub Enterprise Server, GitLab Self-Managed, or Azure DevOps Server).

 Keep in mind the following when connecting to a repository: